jannisborn/scandinavia23/README.md

 # Scandinavia summer trip
 In summer 2023, we did a 3 week Interrail trip in Scandinavia.
-The purpose of this website is to share our quite unusual travel route.
+Here we share our travel route and experience :grin:

 [If you don't see HMTL, click here.](https://jannisborn.github.io/scandinavia23/)